bormaxi8080/starred/README.md

 ## HTML

+- [0xHasanM/LogonSessionAuditor](https://github.com/0xHasanM/LogonSessionAuditor) - This tool parses Windows EVTX logs to extract login and logout sessions from a security.evtx file.
+It uses a Tkinter GUI to let you select the EVTX file and specify a time for correlating login and lo
+- [curiousqeorqe/FlipperZeroDB](https://github.com/curiousqeorqe/FlipperZeroDB) - All In One Flipper Zero Database
 - [DarkWebInformer/darknetlive](https://github.com/DarkWebInformer/darknetlive) - A web scrape of Darknetlive.
 Incognito Market admin has removed the news page.
 This scrape has everything including the news.
 - [spyboy-productions/r4ven](https://github.com/spyboy-productions/r4ven) - Track the GPS location of the user's smartphone or PC and capture a picture of the target, along with IP and device information.
 - [stanfrbd/cyberbro](https://github.com/stanfrbd/cyberbro) - A simple application that extracts your IoCs from garbage input and checks their reputation using multiple CTI services.